 DAY 01 : DELHI

 Arrive Delhi.
-Assistance on arrival and transfer to hotel.
-Overnight at hotel.
+Assistance on arrival and transfer to the hotel.
+Overnight at the hotel.

 DAY 02 : DELHI

-Morning, combined sightseeing of Old and New Delhi visiting Qutub Minar.
+After breakfast, combined sightseeing of Old and New Delhi visiting Qutub Minar.
 India Gate (war memorial), Laxmi Narayan Temple a (modern Hindu temple), drive past President's estate, Parliament House, Secretariat building, Raj Ghat and Shanti van, the cremation sites of Mahatma Gandhi and Jawaharlal Nehru, Jama Masjid, the Red Fort and Chandni Chowk.
-Overnight at hotel.
+Overnight at the hotel.

 DAY 03 : DELHI - AGRA (BY ROAD) 210 KMS 4 HOURS DRIVE

 Morning, drive to Bharatpur via Fatehpur Sikri.
 Afternoon visit to Bharatpur Bird Sanctuary on rickshaws.
-The most spectacular water - birds sanctuary features nesting indigenous water - birds and migratory birds.
-From October till December the indigenous water - birds nest around the lake from December on, the migratory geese, duck, and cranes are the main feature of the sanctuary.
-Overnight at hotel.
+The most spectacular water - birds sanctuary features nesting indigenous water birds and migratory birds.
+From October till December, the indigenous water - birds nest around the lake December on, the migratory geese, duck, and cranes are the main feature of the sanctuary.
+Overnight at the hotel.

 DAY 0 5 : BHARATPUR - KARULI (BY ROAD) 110 KMS 3 HOURS DRIVE